Skip to main content

 - logging.config=/etc/app/config/log/logback.xml

-Define Application Config
+Define the Application Config

 Example configuration: